 20.2.4.5.1 Zeroing Out of Charges and Payments When Outages and Deratings Lead to Net Payments or Returns-to-Service and Upratings Lead to Net Charges

-The ISO shall use Formula N-14 to calculate the total O/R-t-S Congestion Rent Shortfall Charges, U/D Congestion Rent Shortfall Charges, O/R-t-S Congestion Rent Surplus Payments, and U/D Congestion Rent Surplus Payments, NetDAMAllocationst,h, for Transmission Owner t in hour h.
-Based on this calculation, the ISO shall set equal to zero all O/R-t-S CRSCa,t,h, U/D CRSCa,t,h, O/R-t-S CRSPa,t,h, and U/D CRSPa,t,h(each as defined in Formula N-14) for Transmission Owner t for all constraints for hour h if (i) NetDAMAllocationst,his positive and Transmission Owner t is not responsible (as determined pursuant to Section 20.2.4.4) for any Qualifying DAM Returns-to-Service or Qualifying DAM Upratingsduring hour h, or (ii) NetDAMAllocationst,his negative and Transmission Owner t is not responsible (as determined pursuant to Section 20.2.4.4) for any Qualifying DAM Outages or Qualifying DAM Deratingsduring hour h; provided, however, the ISO shall not set equal to zero pursuant to this Section 20.2.4.5.1 any O/R-t-S CRSCa,t,h, U/D CRSCa,t,h, O/R-t-S CRSPa,t,h, or U/D CRSPa,t,h arising froman ISO-Directed DAM Status Change or Deemed ISO-Directed DAM Status Change described in Section 20.2.4.4.2, an external event described in Section 20.2.4.4.3, or an event occurring during a transitional period as described in Section 20.2.4.4.4.
+The ISO shall use Formula N-14 to calculate the total O/R-t-S Congestion Rent Shortfall Charges, U/D Congestion Rent Shortfall Charges, O/R-t-S Congestion Rent Surplus Payments, and U/D Congestion Rent Surplus Payments, NetDAMAllocationst,h, for Transmission Owner or, as applicable pursuant to Section 19.2.4.10.2 of Attachment M to the ISO OATT, Primary Holder of Incremental TCCs t in hour h.
+Based on this calculation (and as each of the following variables is defined in Formula N-14), the ISO shall set equal to zero all O/R-t-S CRSCa,t,h, U/D CRSCa,t,h (excluding any U/D CRSCa,t,h related to events that satisfy the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating), O/R-t-S CRSPa,t,h, and U/D CRSPa,t,h (excluding any U/D CRSPa,t,h related to events that satisfy the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating) for Transmission Owner t for all constraints for hour h if (i) NetDAMAllocationst,h (excluding consideration of any U/D CRSCa,t,h and U/D CRSPa,t,h related to events that satisfy the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating) is positive and Transmission Owner t is not responsible (as determined pursuant to Section 20.2.4.4) for any Qualifying DAM Returns-to-Service or Qualifying DAM Upratings (excluding consideration of any events that satisfy the requirements of clause 2 within the definition of the term Actual Qualifying DAM Uprating) during hour h, or (ii) NetDAMAllocationst,h (excluding consideration of any U/D CRSCa,t,h and U/D CRSPa,t,h related to events that satisfy the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating) is negative and Transmission Owner t is not responsible (as determined pursuant to Section 20.2.4.4) for any Qualifying DAM Outages or Qualifying DAM Deratings (excluding consideration of any events that satisfy the requirements of clause 2 within the definition of the term Actual Qualifying DAM Derating) during hour h; provided, however, the ISO shall not set equal to zero pursuant to this Section 20.2.4.5.1 any O/R-t-S CRSCa,t,h, U/D CRSCa,t,h, O/R-t-S CRSPa,t,h, or U/D CRSPa,t,h arising from: (i) an ISO-Directed DAM Status Change or Deemed ISO-Directed DAM Status Change described in Section 20.2.4.4.2; (ii) an external event described in Section 20.2.4.4.3; (iii) an event occurring during a transitional period as described in Section 20.2.4.4.4; or (iv) an event that satisfies the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating.

 Formula N-14